heaps12345/madkudu/markdown/something_else.md

 ### B2B Sales

-We're selling to some of the hottest and most exiting SaaS companies in the world.
+We're selling to some of the hottest and most exciting SaaS companies in the world.
 We'd love to hear how you can help us pull in the big fish.

 ### Customer Success